bowling233/TechStack/docs/软件/程序设计语言/C++.md

     We can usually omit the value and supply only a size.
 In this case the library creates a **value-initialized element initializer for us**.
 This library-generated value is used to initialize each element in the container.
 The value of the element initializer depends on the type of the elements stored in the vector.

     If the `vector` holds elements of a built-in type, such as int, then the element initializer has a value of 0.
-If the elements are of a class type, such as string,then the element initializer is itself default initialized.
+If the elements are of a class type, such as string, then the element initializer is itself default initialized.

 !!! danger "Memory Leak: `shared_ptr`s in a container"